codeynoor/discord-invisible-ping/README.md

 # 👀 Discord invisible ping

 Sends a message to discord containing an invisible or hidden ping 👀\
-This started as a simple idea for me to get back in touch with python, it's not the best, but it's usable.
+This started as a simple idea for me to get back in touch with python (and kill some of my time), so it's not the best, but it's usable.

 # 💡 In action